godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 scene.
 This scene is the one that will be loaded at the time the project is run.

-These settings are all stored in the engine.cfg file, which is a plaintext file in win.ini format, for easy editing.
-There are dozens of settings that can be changed in this file to alter how a project executes, so to make matters simpler, a project setting dialog exists, which is sort of a frontend to editing engine.cfg
+These settings are all stored in the project.godot file, which is a plaintext file in win.ini format, for easy editing.
+There are dozens of settings that can be changed in this file to alter how a project executes, so to make matters simpler, a project setting dialog exists, which is sort of a frontend to editing project.godot

 To access that dialog, simply go to Scene -> Project Settings.

 Once the window opens, the task will be to select a main scene.
-This can be done easily by changing the application/main_scene property and selecting 'hello.scn'.
+This can be done easily by changing the application/main_scene property and selecting 'hello.tscn'.

 .. image:: /img/main_scene.png